Broadoak Admission Arrangements

 If you are interested in applying for a place at Broadoak Primary School, please contact the school office to book your visit.
 We look forward to welcoming you.

-We are delighted to be offering full time Nursery places for September 2018.
+We are delighted to be offering full time Nursery places.

 Parents can find all admissions information and also apply online at: www.salford.gov.uk/apply-for-a-primary-place.
 If your child is due to join Nursery or move into Reception, applications must be received by 15th January and you will be notified of a place on 16th April of the year of admission.

 Who do I contact for more information?

 If you have any further queries or require additional information, please contact the Admissions and Exclusions Team on 0161 778 0415.
 This is applicable for Nursery places, Reception places and also In-Year transfers.

 As far as possible, schools will try to meet parental preferences for schools but it is not always possible to do so.
 Places in Broadoak are limited by the physical space in the school.
 Broadoak has an admission number of 60 pupils per year group, which is based on the size of the school.
 If the number of pupils requiring places exceeds the admission number then not everybody will be successful in obtaining a place there.
 When this occurs, we are said to be oversubscribed.
 For details of the number of applications made to the school last year please visit the admissions website using the link below and look at the primary admissions booklet: